-I am incredibly honored and humbled by the faith the voters have placed in me and plan to have an open door with accessibility for the constituents of District #24.
+As always, I am honored by the faith that you, the voters of District 24, have placed in me.
+My door is open and I have made it a goal to be accessible to the constituents of our district.
 You may continue to follow me on Facebook at Kolterman For Legislature and on Twitter at @KoltermanforLegislature.
-My office in the State Capitol is Room 1115, which I share with my colleague Bob Hilkemann from Omaha.
+My office in the State Capitol is Room 1115, which I share with my colleague Senator Bob Hilkemann from Omaha.
 Stop by anytime.
 My e-mail address is email@example.com and the office phone number is 402-471-2756.
-Kenny Zoeller, my legislative aide, and Katie Quintero, my Administrative Aide, are always available to assist you with your needs.
-If I am not immediately available, please do not hesitate to work them with your concerns, thoughts, or needs.
+Kenny Zoeller, my Legislative Aide, and Katie Quintero, my Administrative Aide, are always available to assist you with your needs.
+If I am not immediately available, please do not hesitate to work with them to address your concerns, thoughts, and needs.

 Senator Mark Kolterman